In-Mind-s-r-o/cashflow-opti/README.md

 # Cashflow-Opti

-Cashflow-Opti is a comprehensive application designed to optimize vehicle production planning across multiple countries, taking into account various factors such as vehicle types, dealer locations, and warehouse capabilities.
-Utilizing advanced optimization algorithms, it aims to streamline the production and distribution process to meet demand efficiently.
+Cashflow-Opti is a web-based application designed to optimize vehicle production plans across different countries, dealers, and warehouses.
+It leverages various technologies to efficiently calculate and suggest optimal production allocation, considering multiple factors such as dealer preferences, warehouse capacities, and delivery times.

 ## Overview

-The application is built on a Node.js backend with Express for handling server requests, MongoDB for data storage, and EJS for templating.
-It follows a modular architecture, segregating functionalities into routes, models, views, and services for clarity and maintainability.
-The optimization logic employs linear programming or heuristic methods to allocate production in a way that considers dealer preferences, warehouse capacities, and delivery schedules.
+The project utilizes Node.js for the backend, with Express.js serving as the web framework.
+Data persistence is achieved through MongoDB, and Mongoose is used as the ODM.
+The front-end leverages EJS for templating.
+The application is structured around MVC principles, with models for users, vehicle types, dealers, warehouses, and orders.

 ## Features

-- **Dynamic Production Planning**: Calculates optimal monthly production plans for vehicles across different countries.
+- Dynamic production plan optimization using linear programming or heuristic methods.
-- **Dealer and Warehouse Optimization**: Prioritizes dealer and warehouse preferences in the production plan.
+- Monthly breakdown of orders to meet production and delivery schedules.
-- **User Authentication**: Securely manage access to the system with user authentication.
+- Customizable dealer and warehouse preferences to influence the optimization process.
-- **Customizable Inputs**: Users can input data regarding vehicle types, dealer information, and warehouse details to tailor the optimization process.
+- User authentication for secure access to the system.

 ## Getting started